 Our process for recording our reserves for title claim losses begins with analysis of our loss provision rate.
 We forecast ultimate losses for each policy year based upon historical policy year loss emergence and development patterns and adjust these to reflect policy year and policy type differences that affect the timing, frequency and severity of claims.
 We also use a technique that relies on historical loss emergence and on a premium-based exposure measurement.
 The latter technique is particularly applicable to the most recent policy years, which have few reported claims relative to an expected ultimate claim volume.
 After considering historical claim losses, reporting patterns and current market information, and analyzing quantitative and qualitative data provided by our legal, claims and underwriting departments, we determine a loss provision rate, which is recorded as a percentage of current title premiums.
 This loss provision rate is set to provide for losses on current year policies, but due to development of prior years and our long claim duration, it periodically includes amounts of estimated adverse or positive development on prior years' policies.
 Any significant adjustments to strengthen or release loss reserves resulting from the comparison with our actuarial analysis are made in addition to this loss provision rate.
-At each quarter end, our recorded reserve for claim losses is initially the result of taking the prior recorded reserve for claim losses, adding the current provision and subtracting actual paid claims, resulting in an amount that management then compares to the range of reasonable estimates provided by the actuarial calculation.
+At each quarter end, our recorded reserve for claim losses, adding the current provision and subtracting actual paid claims, resulting in an amount that management then compares to the range of reasonable estimates provided by the actuarial calculation.

-We recorded our loss provision rate at 4.5% for the years ended December 31, 2021, 2020 and 2019.
-Of such annual loss provision rates, 4.5%, for each of the years ended December 31, 2021, 2020 and 2019, respectively, related to losses on policies written in the current year, and the remainder, if any related to developments on prior year policies.
-The provision rate in 2021, 2020, and 2019 is supported by stability in payments for prior policy years, and qualitative factors that would indicate consistency, including consistency in lender underwriting standards, extension of credit to quality borrowers, a high proportion of refinance activity, better claims expense management, better mechanic's lien underwriting practices, and better fraud awareness by lenders, title insurers and settlement agents.
+We recorded our loss provision rate at 4.5% for the years ended December 31, 2022, 2021 and 2020 related to policies written in those years.
+The provision rate in 2022, 2021, and 2020 is supported by stability in payments for prior policy years, and qualitative factors that would indicate consistency, including consistency in lender underwriting standards, extension of credit to quality borrowers, a high proportion of refinance activity, claims expense management, mechanic's lien underwriting practices, and fraud awareness by lenders, title insurers and settlement agents.